- AI and Machine Learning

 You need to have some urgency and feel some pressure.

 Todd: It sounds like the overall approach is wrong.
-What are some good demand forecasting strategies be for New Items?
+What should the demand forecasting strategy be for New Items?
 What tone should be set from the top down?

 Tracy: New items should be treated like new team members.
 There should be special attention and a realization that they need a strong orientation and ongoing mentoring and guidance.
 There should be extra investment of time paid to them so that they will pay dividends later.